-For each closed path $C_i$, we project the vertices back onto the xy-plane and obtain a point set $P_i$ that is enclosed by $C_i$ (see \figname~\ref{fig:proj_point}). \cgfhl{ And we obtain the best extruded volumes $\mathbf{V}=\{V_1, ..., V_n\}$ by optimizing the following geometry approximation cost function: }
+For each closed path $C_i$, we project the vertices of the guiding shape $M^{G}$ back onto the xy-plane and obtain a pointset $P_i$ that is enclosed by $C_i$ (see \figname~\ref{fig:opt_fig}(a)). \minorhl{ For the closed path annotated as multiple objects, we perform a clustering operation on the enclosed pointset $P_i$ based on the 3D points' positions, \eg~if a closed path is duplicated twice, we generate two pointsets $P_i^0$ and $P_i^1$.
+And we assign each pointset to each duplicated closed path. } \cgfhl{ And we obtain the best extruded volumes $\mathbf{V}=\{V_1, ..., V_n\}$ by optimizing the following geometry approximation cost function: }

 We define the volume coverage cost ($E^{cover}$) as: